 The Pokémon franchise is probably one of the most successful and popular in our time.
 Who doesn’t like to catch Pokémon and join the world of Pokémon trainers?
 Pokémon games have been around for more than 20 years, starting out like a red and white Game Boy game.
 They’ve evolved with the times, and now there are a variety of games for a variety of game systems.
 They’ve even been remade for modern times, with a few 3DS games being remakes of the original Game Boy games.

-There are a lot of Pokémon games out there, and not all of them have been released in America.
-The number of Pokémon games released in Japan alone is often greater than the number of games released in America.
-There are many reasons why a Pokémon game may not be released in America, ranging from the popularity of the game in Japan to the popularity of the game’s subject matter.
+The number of Pokémon games released in Japan alone is often greater than the number of games released in America and other countries.
+That said, there are many reasons why a Pokémon game may not be released in America, ranging from the popularity of the game in Japan to the popularity of the game’s subject matter.

 - Pokémon Fire Red and Leaf Green